adtennant/GameboyCPUTests/README.md

-# Gameboy CPU (Sharp LR35902) Tests
+# GameBoy CPU (SM83) Tests

 Test data for developers of Gameboy emulators.
-These files are designed for unit testing the CPU of the Gameboy (Sharp LR35902) in isolation and don't expect any other hardware components to be implemented.
+These files are designed for unit testing the CPU of the Gameboy (SM83) in isolation and don't expect any other hardware components to be implemented.

 * `alu_tests` **(Removed since [c7b4e6a](https://github.com/adtennant/sm83-test-data/commit/c7b4e6a5ee935d0c02dbc655a52b560ac42de392))** - Contains full test data for the 8-bit ALU operations of the Gameboy CPU.
 * `v1` **(Deprecated since [c7b4e6a](https://github.com/adtennant/sm83-test-data/commit/c7b4e6a5ee935d0c02dbc655a52b560ac42de392))** - Contains randomly generated test data for all Gameboy CPU instructions.